Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### Why do you use Panelista?

-**Annelie**: ~~We want to get in touch with different types of customers to bounce ideas with them.~~ We mainly use Panelista for exploratory research in early phases, but also for insight and opinions over time.
+**Annelie**: ~~We want to get in touch with different types of customers to bounce ideas with them.~~ We use Panelista for exploratory research in early phases, but also for insights and opinions over time.

 **Samuel**: Yes, it is important to get the customers' input beforee we design new features.